 Despite the rising popularity of Passive Keyless Entry systems, AAA has not seen a significant reduction in the number of calls related to drivers being locked out of their vehicle in the last decade, proving that it is difficult to prevent this common mistake.

 Americans hold on to their cars longer these days.
 The average time of cars on the road has climbed to 11 1/2 years.
 Therefore, skipping routine maintenance and repairs will eventually take a toll on a car and its irresponsible owner’s wallet.
 It can become a real nightmare.
-Drivers who have been slacking off on a regular car service will have a hard time selling their vehicles, should they decide to do so.
+Drivers who have been slacking off on a regular car service will have a hard time selling their vehicles.
 The truth is, no one wants to get stuck with a vehicle that will be spending more time in a mechanic’s garage than on the road.
-You see, taking good care of your four-wheeler is always a good idea, even if you are not planning on keeping your car for a long time.
-Maintaining your vehicle “in good health” will also prove you a responsible car owner and will set you apart from everyone else.
+You see, taking good care of your four-wheeler is always a good idea.
+Even if you are not planning on keeping your car for a long time.
+Maintaining your vehicle “in good health” will also prove you a responsible car owner.
+It will set you apart from everyone else.

 “While today’s vehicle technology incorporates maintenance reminders and dashboard alerts designed to prevent roadside trouble, drivers still must take action,” according to Josh VanWynsberghe, AAA’s automotive technical engineer.
 “Finding a mechanic you trust and allowing that shop to perform all of your vehicle’s maintenance will result in improved reliability, higher resale values, and increased safety.”

 Do you maintain your car regularly?
 When was the last time you got it fixed and for what reason?
 Let us know in the comments below.